dh2/angular-basics/egghead-angular/README.md

 There is probably some clean up that needs to be included here since there is a `subscribe()` happening

+## Video 13
+Whooo!
+New app for dealing with routing!
+Doesn't build upon the previous habits app.
+Was able to deal with it, just took a minute to figure out what happened to what use to be there!

+Since my inital creation didn't give me the option to NOT have routing it was already in place.
+Was able to create some basic routing like the tutorial said and then connect the previous "habits" app to the `/habits` route after updating the default `app.components.ts` page to use the `<router-outlet />` tag.

 ## Development server